-This bill was drafted in consultation with the State Bar of Wisconsin and it has the support of the Wisconsin Land Title Association.
-The senate companion bill, Senate Bill 898, was voted unanimously out of the Senate Committee on Government Operations earlier this week.
+This bill was drafted in consultation with the State Bar of Wisconsin, and it has the support of the Wisconsin Land Title Association.

 Thank you for your consideration.
 I am happy to answer any questions.

 REAL PROPERTY, PROBATE & TRUST LAW SECTION